-Source: BYLW226 (Service Level) Note: Specified by-laws include noise, property standards, yard maintenance and zoning by-laws only.
-Inspections are used to verify the validity of a complaint.
+Note: Inspections are used to verify the validity of a complaint.
 Lower results may be due to alternative methods of citizen interaction, e.g. sending a letter, calling a citizen and/or following up in person.
-Comment: Ottawa does not track due to technology restrictions.
-What percent of residents complied with by-laws?
+Ottawa does not track due to technology restrictions.

+What percentage of residents complied with noise, property standards, yard maintenance and zoning by-law complaints?

-Fig 3.3 Percent of Compliance to Specified By-Laws Source: BYLW120 (Community Impact) Note: Specified by-laws include noise, property standards, yard maintenance and zoning by-laws only.
-Experts interpret compliance to mean no municipal action or prosecution required.
+Fig 3.3 Percent of Compliance to Specified By-laws

+Source: BYLW120 (Community Impact)

+Note: Experts interpret compliance to mean no municipal action or prosecution required.
 If a contractor is hired by a City, or court action is taken, this would be considered as non-compliance.
-Comment: Ottawa does not report due to technology restrictions.
-What percent of all by-law complaints pertained to the specified by-laws?
+Ottawa does not report due to technology restrictions.

+What percentage of all By-law complaints were for noise, property standards, yard maintenance and zoning by-laws?